 Editor: Append to “9.21.7.7 Originator’s behavior”

+In the DBand, the Originator shall build A-MPDU that contains MPDUs in increasing order of SN.
+When Responding to the Block Ack the Originator shall first retransmit the unacknowledged MPDUs in increasing order of SN.

 Editor: in 9.21.7.6.2 (Operation for each received data MPDU) change a2) as follows: